aflueckiger/KED2025/ked/materials/installation_guide.md

 1. Download and install VS Code from the official website: <https://code.visualstudio.com/Download>.
 You may want to add a shortcut icon to the desktop.

 2. Open VS Code.

-You can skip the initial configuration of VS Code by clicking *Next Section*.
+3. Set up `Copilot` for free as shown in (see @fig:copilot), which is an AI assistant that helps you programming.
+You have to create a GitHub account to use it.
+All the other configuration, you may skip by clicking *Next Section*.

-3. To make programming in Python easier, you should install two more extensions: VS Code Python extension and Tabnine.
-Launch the *VS Code Quick Open* again by pressing `CMD` + `P` , paste the command, and press enter:
+4. To make programming in Python easier, you should install VS Code Python extension.
+Launch again the *VS Code Quick Open* by pressing `CTRL`+`P`, paste the command, and press enter:

     ```
     ext install ms-python.python
-    ```

-    Similarly, install the extension Tabnine using the following command:

-    ```
-    ext install tabnine.tabnine-vscode
     ```

 \pagebreak